-- 1. Ongoing Internal Control and Risk Management Model.
-The quality certification (ISO 9001) repeatedly considers risk management and other areas of assurance in the company as one of the most significant strengths.
-Thus, in 2020, risk management motivated by Covid-19 and its impact on all the company's transactions was considered as one of the best practices in the company's management.
-See section F. - 2.
-Continuous Corporate Governance Advancement System, resting basically on the following two pillars: - The company has created a continuous tracking and monitoring system to assess progress with its goal of continuous improvement in non-financial projects in which it is involved in the areas of environment, quality, innovation, etc. - The company has implemented a continuous Good Governance Management System to monitor good governance activities over the course of the year.
-For this purpose, an in-depth analysis was carried out of both Spanish and international regulations, establishing the obligatory activities that must be included in the agenda of the Board and of each Committee, and it prepares annual diagnoses of compliance with the recommendations of the CUBG, LSC, new Spanish Audit Act, CNMV Guidelines and best international practices (King IV, Federal Sentencing Guidelines, etc.). - 3.
-White Book.
-Neinor Homes has created the first residential sector White Book, consisting of a design and construction manual that seeks to standardize the quality, sustainability and design parameters defining all real estate developments.
-The White Book systematizes and details all of the processes required throughout the lifecycle of Neinor Homes' products so that both architects and builders are able to apply the relevant parameters to the high standards defined by the company. - 4.
-BREEAM Certification.
-We are the residential developer in Spain with the highest number of BREEAM certifications.
-BREEAM promotes sustainable construction that results in economic, environmental and social benefits for everyone involved in the life of a building (tenants, users, developers, owners, managers, etc.) while at the same time conveying the company's Corporate Social Responsibility to society and to the market in an unequivocal and easily perceptible way. - 5.
-Certification of Neinor Homes' integrated management system.
-The company holds the following certificates: Quality Management (ISO 9001), Environmental Management (ISO 14001), R&D Management (UNE 166002) and Information Security Management (ISO 27001).
-All of these certificates were obtained in prior years and have been renewed in the current fiscal year.
-Neinor Homes is the first new cycle real estate developer to obtain these four certificates. - 6.
-Preparation of the Sustainability Report (Statement of Non-Financial Information) based on GRI standards, publicly reflecting the resources applied and efforts made by the company in the field of corporate responsibility.
-The report includes a materiality analysis, which is highly valuable from a strategic standpoint because it focuses on those corporate, environmental and economic issues that are most relevant to the company's business and that most influence stakeholder value creation. - 7.
-It also reveals the enormous opportunity offered by the transformation and consolidation of the real estate sector in terms of the generation of sustainable value for all interested parties.
-In 2021, the company approved its 2022-2025 Strategic Sustainability Plan, focused on creating value for the environment, society and people.
-To this end, 16 areas of action have been identified, for which 30 objectives have been established and broken down into 95 lines of action, all of which are based on the company's 3 strategic pillars: Environmental, Social and Governance.
-Our principal objective is to generate margins and returns in line with the development and risks assumed, building homes for people, establishing stable relations with our suppliers and increasing value for our employees.
+- 1. Continuous Internal Control and Risk Management Model.
+The quality certification (ISO 9001) recurrently considers risk management and other assurance areas within the company as one of its most significant strengths. - 2.
+Continuous Improvement Model in Corporate Governance: Consists primarily of two actions: - The company has created a structure for continuous monitoring and follow-up of the continuous improvement objectives related to its non-financial projects, including environmental, quality, innovation matters, etc. - The company has implemented a Continuous Corporate Governance Management Model that monitors the governance-related activities to be carried out throughout the year.
+To this end, it has conducted an indepth analysis of national and international regulations, recommends the mandatory activities that must be included in the agenda of each Board and Committee, and, finally, performs an annual assessment of the degree of compliance with the recommendations of the CUBG, the LSC, the New Audit Law, CNMV Guidelines, and international best practices (King IV, Federal Sentencing Guidelines, etc.). - 3.
+Creation of the White Book.
+Neinor Homes has created the first White Book in the residential sector, a design and construction manual aimed at standardizing the quality, sustainability, and design parameters that define all real estate developments.
+In this way, all processes necessary throughout the life cycle of Neinor Homes products are systematized and detailed so that architects and builders follow them, adhering to the high standards defined by the company. - 4.
+Pioneers in Environmental Compliance.
+We are the first residential developer in Spain to have published our alignment with the European Taxonomy for the past three years, and we have been measuring our emissions (carbon footprint) across all three scopes for several years, both of which have enabled us to meet our commitment to improving our results annually. - 5.
+Certification of Neinor Homes' Integrated Management System.
+The company holds the following certifications: Quality Management (ISO 9001), Environmental Management (ISO 14001), R&D&I Management (UNE 166002) and Information Security Management (ISO 27001), all of which were granted in previous years and have been renewed in the current year.
+This makes Neinor Homes the first real estate developer of the new cycle to obtain these four certifications. - 6.
+Preparation of the Sustainability Report (Non-Financial Information Statement) based on the GRI standards, making visible and public the efforts and resources the company invests in social responsibility.
+It includes a materiality analysis, which is highly valuable from a strategic perspective as it focuses on social, environmental and economic issues that are relevant to the company's business and influence the creation of value for its stakeholders. - 7.
+Capturing the immense opportunity that the transformation and consolidation of the real estate sector represent in generating sustainable value for all stakeholders.
+The company approved its 2022-2025 Strategic Sustainability Plan in 2021, aimed at creating value for the environment, society, and individuals.
+The plan is structured around the company's three strategic pillars (Environmental, Social, and Governance), and consists of 16 areas of action, 30 objectives, and 95 action lines.
+Its primary objective is to achieve margins and returns consistent with the risk inherent in the real estate business, by building homes with people in mind, establishing stable relationships with our suppliers, and increasing the value of our employees.